How To Build A Thriving Organizational Culture [plus survey resources]

 4. Run employee focus groups

-Focus groups can offer much more detailed insight into your culture.
+Focus groups can offer much more detailed insight into your corporate culture.
 In a focus group, you gather a representative group of employees and host a guided discussion of the team environment.
 You can ask about each aspect of your culture and find out what employees really think.
 In part four of this guide, we’ll give you a list of topics to discuss.

 If you’re dealing with remote and hybrid teams, be sure to consider this when assembling your groups.
 Hybrid workers will have a different experience from those working entirely in-office, and remote workers will have a different experience again.
 Don’t take it for granted that culture is a universal experience.